Homi (tool): Goyang Songpo homigeori

 Homigeori (호미걸이), also called homissisi (호미씻이), means that after finishing the farming of the year, farmers wash the homi and hang it for the farming of the next year.
 It is based on the dure (farmers' cooperative group) community, which was active in farming areas.
 It is done in July when weeding is finished.
 Hanging homi on an agricultural machine actually means ending the farming.
 In 1984, it won the General Excellence Award at the Gyeonggi Province Folk Art Competition.
-In 1998, it was designated as the Gyeonggi-do Intangible Cultural Asset No. 22.
+In 1998, it was designated as the Gyeonggi Province Intangible Cultural Asset No. 22.

 It is said that it is not done every year, but only when it is judged that the farming was done well by some degree of the farming about the year.
 When homigeori is determined, the villagers prepare the feast by checking the musical instruments and flags to be used in the play and preparation of the food.
 Before the dawn, the men gathered in front of the flag and performed Sangsanje, playing the Marching Song.
 Next, the women set the table sirusang and performed Daedongje in the yard.
 Sangsanje means wishes for good farming of the next year.
 Daedongje means wishes for no disease and no injuries to the villagers.

 After the end of pungmul, Daedongje, people head to the village entrance to greet neighboring durepae (farmers' cooperative group people) with their flags.
 And neighboring durepae gather in a yard with a cart with liquor barrels.
 As people do gijeolbatgi (기(旗)절받기) and gisseulgi (기(旗)쓸기), people play with the pungmul.
 When it is sunset, Neighboring durepae returns.
 After neighboring durepae return home, they do jipdori (visiting several houses) and finish the homigeori.

 The Songpo homigeori, which contains the power and soul for the arts, was discontinued at the end of 1931, but recently it has been partly reproduced by the efforts of the Preservation Society of Songpo homigeori.